slyyy81/assignment/README.md

-# 2. Deploy Tailscale subnet router in a Docker environment via Portainer
+# 2. Deploy a Tailscale subnet router in a Docker environment via Portainer using Terraform

 We will leverage Terraform and a Portainer provider to deploy a Tailscale subnet router in a Docker environment via Portainer.